 engage in any activities including lobbying on behalf of an organization of which you are a member while performing your job duties;

-participate in a proceeding when an organization of which you are an officer or director is either involved in a proceeding before your agency that is within the scope of your job duties, or attempt to influence a local, state or federal proceeding in which you represent the state.
+participate in a proceeding when an organization of which you are an officer or director is either involved in a proceeding before your agency that is within the scope of your job duties, or attempt to influence a local, state, or federal proceeding in which you represent the state.

-Within 12 months following voluntary termination, obtain employment taking advantage, unavailable to others, of matters with which you were directly involved while employed by OE.
+Within 12 months following voluntary separation, obtain employment taking advantage, unavailable to others, of matters with which you were directly involved while employed by OE.
 (Matters include rules which you helped formulate and claims or contested cases in which you were actively involved.)

-Within 6 months of termination, contract or be employed by someone who contracts with the state involving matters with which you were directly involved during your employment with the state.
+Within 6 months of separation and/or termination, contract or be employed by someone who contracts with the state involving matters with which you were directly involved during your employment with the state.
 (This does not apply to contracts awarded to the low bidder based on a competitive process or to merchandise sold to the highest bidder at public auction.
-It also does not apply to you if you were terminated due to a reduction in force.)
+It also does not apply to you if you were separated due to a reduction in force.)

 Drug Free Workplace